mwiedemeyer/SPForms/README.md

-        data-form-settings              Valid just once on the main forms div data-form-field                 Column name in the SharePoint list data-form-field-value           Used on the peoplepicker to define what is saved to the SP list (see details below) data-form-required              true|false
+        data-form-settings              Valid just once on the main forms div data-form-field                 Column name in the SharePoint list data-form-required              true|false
         data-form-validate              RegEx to validate the value
-        data-form-validationmessage     Message to display within the tooltip on validation/required errors data-form-peoplepicker          '2010' or '2013' to define an input box as a people picker data-form-datepicker            true to define a datepicker
+        data-form-validationmessage     Message to display within the tooltip on validation/required errors data-form-peoplepicker          '2010' or '2013' to define an input box as a people picker data-form-peoplepicker-value    Used on the 2010 peoplepicker to define what is saved to the SP list as text (see details below).
+                                        The 2013 picker always saves the selected user in a user field. data-form-datepicker            true to define a datepicker
         data-form-profile               A profile property of the current user to pre-populate the field with (see details below) data-form-submit                true to make this element the "submit" button